Day 1: Johannesburg

 After the tour you will be taken back to your hotel, where you will spend the evening at leisure.
 Your hotel is conveniently situated on the beachfront, within easy and safe walking distance from many restaurants and the Boardwalk Casino and Entertainment Complex.

-Day 8: Port Elizabeth
+Day 8: Gqeberha

 Nelson Mandela Bay carries the name of the Icon because of the city’s pivotal role in the anti-apartheid struggle.
 Today you will spend the day exploring the city, including its townships and will get a first-hand insight into how Port Elizabeth has changed in the last 25 years as democracy dawned.
 This highly informative tour covers both the history of Apartheid and resistance, as well as showing how significantly the city is transforming.
 It’s an informative glimpse into the social history of the city named after Mandela.